The Many-Worlds Calculus: Introduction

-To be able to handle both pairing and branching in a PROP, we cannot uniquely identify $\boxtimes$ as being multiplicative additive.
-We instead need to \emph{extend} the PROP with two additional monoidal structures, one for pairing (${\otimes}$) and one for branching (${\oplus}$).
+To be able to handle both pairing and branching in a PROP, we cannot uniquely identify $\parallel$ as being multiplicative additive.
+We instead need to \emph{extend} the PROP with two additional structures, one for pairing\footnote{Once again we avoid the usual symbol $\otimes$ and reserve it for situation in which it is the usual tensor product.} (${\tensor}$) and one for branching (${\oplus}$).

 In this paper, we focus on a framework where these two monoidal structures are available.
 Graphical languages for such a setting usually rely on a notion of \emph{sheet}, or \emph{worlds}, to handle general branching~\cite{duncan2009generalized,mellies2014local}.
-Figure~\ref{fig:intro-ex-1} shows for instance how to represent the construction of the morphism $f\oplus g : A\oplus A'\to B\oplus B'$ out of $f:A\to A'$ and $g:B\to B'$.
+Figure~\ref{fig:intro-ex-1} shows for instance how to represent the construction of the morphism $f\oplus g : A\oplus B\to A'\oplus B'$ out of $f:A\to A'$ and $g:B\to B'$.
 The symbol ``$\oplus$'' stands for the ``split'' of worlds.
-Such a graphical language therefore comes with two distinct ``splits'': one for the monoidal structure ---leaving inside one specific world---, and one for the coproduct ---splitting worlds---.
+Such a graphical language therefore comes with two distinct ``splits'': one for the monoidal structure ---living inside one specific world---, and one for the coproduct ---splitting worlds---.
 They can be intertwined, as shown in Figure~\ref{fig:intro-ex-2}.
 Another approach followed by \cite{comfort2020sheet} externalizes the two products (tensor product and coproduct) into the structure of the diagrams themselves, at the price of a less intuitive tensor product and a form of synchronization constraint.

 However, in the state of the art this ``splitting-world'' understanding has only been carried for deterministic or probabilistic branching~\cite{goisync,duncan2009generalized,staton2015algebraic}.
 These existing approaches do not support more exotic branchings, such as \emph{quantum superposition}.